Ironclad (film): Plot

-A prologue describes how the barons of England, aided by the Knights Templar, fought against tyrannical King John in a war that lasted more than three years.
-It ended with the King signing Magna Carta, a document granting rights to all English freemen.
+A prologue describes how the barons of England, aided by the Knights Templar, fought against the tyrannical King John in a war that lasted more than three years.
+The war ended with King John signing Magna Carta, a document granting rights to all English freemen.
+John regrets signing Magna Carta and in retaliation hires an army of pagan Danish mercenaries under the leadership of warlord Tiberius to restore his absolute authority.

-King John regrets succumbing to the pressure of the barons to sign Magna Carta.
-Soon after, he hires an army of pagan Danish mercenaries under the leadership of a warlord, Captain Tiberius, to restore John's absolute authority over the kingdom, under the presumption that the Pope has agreed to keep Christian missionaries out of their lands in Denmark.

-The Abbot Marcus leads three Templar knights (who have taken vows of silence) on a pilgrimage to Canterbury and they take shelter from the rain at Darnay Castle.
+The Abbot Marcus leads three Templar knights on a pilgrimage to Canterbury and they take shelter from the rain at Darnay Castle.
 One of the knights, Thomas Marshall, is assured by the abbot that Marshall's release from the Templar Order will be sought at Canterbury.
 By morning, King John arrives at the castle with his army and mercenaries.
 Baron Darnay signed Magna Carta and in retribution John orders him hanged.
 The Abbot attempts to intervene and the King orders that the abbot's tongue be cut off.
 Marshall and the two other knights fight the Danes, during which Marshall escapes the castle on horseback carrying the abbot; the two knights left behind are slain.
-The abbot dies before night of his wound, and Marshall breaks his vow of silence to swear that his sacrifice will not be in vain.
+The abbot dies of his wound, and Marshall breaks his vow of silence to swear that his sacrifice will not be in vain.

 Once he has reached Canterbury, Marshall meets with Archbishop Langton, the author of Magna Carta, and Baron William d'Aubigny, a former soldier turned wool merchant.
 Langton reveals that the Pope has sided with King John and that he himself is to be excommunicated for writing Magna Carta.
-The three men agree that John must be stopped, and that the place to do so is Rochester Castle, the seat of Baron Cornhill and a strategic stronghold that controls southern England and allows access to London and the rest of the country.
+The three men agree that John must be stopped and that the place to do so is Rochester Castle, the seat of Baron Cornhill and a stronghold that controls southern England and allows access to London and the rest of the country.

 d'Aubigny persuades three of his men to join him, including his squire, Guy, and a petty criminal named Jedediah, but a fourth turns down the baron's call to arms.
 A party of seven finally leaves for Rochester where, on arriving, they discover several Danish mercenaries have already claimed the castle; the fourth man had betrayed them to the king.
-Aubigny's party fights and kills the Danes, and then claim Rochester Castle in the name of the rebellion, much to the displeasure of Cornhill.
+Aubigny's party fights and kills the Danes, and then claims Rochester Castle in the name of the rebellion, much to the displeasure of Cornhill.
 When John's army finally arrives and lays siege to Rochester, the garrison holds fast and manages to beat the initial Danish assault.
 In the aftermath, Aubigny offers his men leave if they wish; none accept.